Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 Pace University is a private university that values teaching, scholarship, and service.
 Therefore, we have developed a tenure and promotion process which has as its mission the goal of retaining and promoting those candidates who advance the university in these three critical areas.

 Tenure and promotion are significant transitions in a faculty member’s career.
 It is critical that the accomplishments of a candidate be properly described in the tenure and promotion dossier.
 A well-prepared dossier is very helpful to dossier evaluators in order to make informed tenure and promotion decisions.
 These guidelines are intended to help faculty, chairs, and deans get a clear idea of their roles and responsibilities for the preparation of tenure and/or promotion dossiers.
 They describe the evaluation process and clarify general university-level expectations.
-These expectations are interpreted in each school and department using the markers of excellence in the department’s discipline.
+These expectations are interpreted in each school and department using the markers of excellence.
+(These Markers of Excellence can be obtained by contacting Department Chair or School Dean, they are also available in Policy and Forms on the Provost website.)

 While both tenure and promotion are based on performance commensurate with rank, promotion decisions are based on documentation of a body of scholarly work, teaching and service activities in rank, whereas tenure requires evidence of the promise of continued achievement with distinction in subsequent years.
 Most assistant professor tenure-track faculty members are considered for both tenure and promotion at the same time.
 However, in rare instances recommendations may be made separately.
 Generally, a decision to award tenure is made with simultaneous promotion in rank.